 The excretion of beta-adrenergic blocking drugs into breastmilk is largely determined by their protein binding.
 Those with low binding are more extensively excreted into breastmilk.[1]
 Accumulation of the drugs in the infant is related to the fraction excreted in urine.
-With 78% renal excretion and a 6 to 9 hour half-life of the drug and active metabolites, levobunolol presents a moderate risk for accumulation in infants.
+With 60% protein binding, 15% renal excretion and a moderately long half-life, carteolol presents a relatively high risk for accumulation in infants, especially neonates.